Donte Deayon: Los Angeles Rams

 On December 12, 2018, Deayon was signed to the Los Angeles Rams practice squad.

 Deayon signed a reserve/future contract with the Rams on February 6, 2019.
 He was waived during final roster cuts on August 31, 2019, but was re-signed the next day to the Rams' practice squad.
 He was promoted to the active roster on November 13, 2019.

 On March 30, 2020, Deayon was re-signed to a one-year contract.
-He was featured on Hard Knocks which focused on both of LA's teams, the Rams and the Chargers.
+He was featured on Hard Knocks that year.
 On September 5, 2020, Deayon was released from the Rams and signed to the practice squad the next day.
 He was placed on the practice squad/injured list on October 28, and restored back to the practice squad on November 25.
 He was elevated to the active roster on January 15, 2021, for the team's divisional playoff game against the Green Bay Packers, and reverted to the practice squad after the game.
 On January 18, 2021, Deayon signed a reserve/futures contract with the Rams.

 On August 31, 2021, Deayon was waived by the Rams and re-signed to the practice squad the next day.
 He was promoted to the active roster on October 19, 2021.
 Deayon won Super Bowl LVI when the Rams defeated the Cincinnati Bengals.